-Accommodation options in Nimbin and surrounds range from guesthouses and retreats to cottages, farm houses, and backpacker and youth hostels.
-Nimbin is about 30 minutes’ drive north of Lismore, the main town in the region.
-Nimbin to Byron Bay on the coast is about a 70 minutes’ drive.
+Accommodation options in Nimbin and surrounds range from guesthouses and retreats to cottages, farm houses and youth hostels.
+Nimbin is about 30 minutes’ drive north of Lismore and 2h 30min south of Brisbane.
+Nimbin to the stunning sandy beaches of Byron Bay is about a 70 minutes’ drive.